-In order to evaluate changes in groundwater levels within individual wells in New Mexico, trend analysis will be applied to groundwater level measurements collected from various agencies including, but not limited to, the United States Geological Survey (USGS) and the New Mexico Office of State Engineer (NMOSE).
-The change in groundwater elevation will be calculated for individual wells as point location measures of the groundwater system.
+In order to evaluate changes in groundwater levels within individual wells in New Mexico, trend analysis has been applied to groundwater level measurements collected from various agencies including the New Mexico Bureau of Geology and Mineral Resources (NMBGMR), United States Geological Survey (USGS), and the New Mexico Office of State Engineer (NMOSE).
+The change in groundwater elevation has been calculated for individual wells as point location measures of the groundwater level.
 The groundwater level change is the difference between the water level at an earlier time and at a later time.
-The change in groundwater level will be plotted as a map across NM State, which will consist of a point map of the changes in groundwater over time at specific wells.
-The data will be plotted to support spatial analysis and visualization of trends (e.g., variable color or point size proportional to the amount of change) The trend of groundwater levels calculated for individual wells will then be used as a model for estimating relative groundwater levels at specified time intervals for each individual well.
-Once the trend analysis has been applied to the different well data points, GIS will be used to map the estimated changes in groundwater level across the state.
+The change in groundwater level over a 5 year period is plotted on maps across NM State, which consists of point maps of the changes in groundwater over time at specific wells.
+The data are being plotted to support spatial analysis and visualization of trends (e.g., variable color and point size proportional to the amount of change).
+We have been using the same data as the "Ground water level and storage changes" project to insure common data are being used between the two water-level projects.
+We have also been developing an R program for trend analysis of groundwater level over time using locally weighted scatterplot smoothing (LOESS) trend analysis, which is a nonlinear regression method.
+The trend of groundwater levels calculated for individual wells is then used as a model for estimating relative groundwater levels at specified time intervals for each individual well.
+Once the trend analysis has been applied to the different well data points, GIS is used to map the changes in groundwater level across the state.
 After statewide groundwater level maps are created, census, land use, and other relevant spatial data will be collected and imported into ArcGIS to compare trends in groundwater depletion and changes in potential drivers for groundwater depletion.